jolynch/website/content/drafts/how_to_speed_up_the_dmv.md

 <center>![dmv time of day load](/img/dmv_time_distribution.svg)</center>

 In this case a customer may choose to attend the green (long-dashed) DMV because it will be faster for them.
-This is similar to the "Join Shorted Queue" [load balancing algorithm we saw earlier]({{< relref supermarkets_and_efficient_queueing_part_1 >}}#lesson-2-balance-your-load) and while it isn't as advanced as some alternative load balancing algorithms, it is something humans intuitively
-understand: to go where the line is shortest.
+This is similar to the "Join Shortest Queue" [load balancing algorithm we saw earlier]({{< relref supermarkets_and_efficient_queueing_part_1 >}}#lesson-2-balance-your-load) and while it isn't as advanced as some alternative load balancing algorithms, it is something humans intuitively understand: to go where the line is shortest.

 Step 3: Optimize Queueing for Long Tailed Distributions
 =======================================================